-Your husband and my husband are both like that little train.
+Husbands are like that little train.
 They face an uphill battle.
 The world tells our men they are failures, that they don’t measure up, that they’re not good enough.
 Satan constantly whispers words of discouragement to our guys.
 As a result, our men often stop attempting to grow spiritually.
 They often stop taking courageous steps forward in leading their families.
 Instead of boldly fighting for justice and integrity, many choose to check out through alcohol, drugs, video games, gambling or pornography.
 But WE can be that voice speaking encouragement to our men!
 We can say, “I think you can”.
 “I know you can”.
 “I believe in you”.
 “I’m praying for you.”
 “God’s going to give you the strength”.
 Hebrews 3:13 is a good reminder to us.
 It says “Encourage one another daily as long as it is called ‘Today’ so that no one is hardened by sin’s deceitfulness.”

-We can help our husbands move from defeat and retreat to a place of exciting victory simply by our words of encouragement.
+You can help move your husband from defeat and retreat to a place of exciting victory simply by your words of encouragement.
 Will you help your husband be the little engine that could?
 I think you can.
 I think you can.
 I think you can.

 Recently, I asked my husband what one thing most husbands really wish their wife would understand.
 Here is what he said.
 Most men long for their wife to notice something good about them and to tell them what they see!
 It could be a positive character quality he displays.
 It could be the fact that he works hard to provide for the family.
 It could be a talent he has.
 It could be the way you notice him submitting himself to God.